Funneled Bayesian Optimization for Design, Tuning and Control of Autonomous Systems: Introduction

 Bayesian optimization, also found in the literature with the names of Bayesian Sampling \cite{stuckman1992comparison}, Efficient Global Optimization (EGO) \cite{Jones:1998}, Sequential Kriging Optimization (SKO) \cite{Huang06}, Sequential Model-Based Optimization (SMBO) \cite{HutHooLey11-smac} or Bayesian guided pattern search \cite{taddy2009bayesian}, is a classic optimization method \cite{Kushner:1964,Mockus1989} which has become quite popular recently for being a sample efficient method of global optimization \cite{Jones:1998}.
 It has been applied with great success to autonomous algorithm tuning \cite{Mahendran:2012}, specially for machine learning applications \cite{Snoek2012,feurer2015efficient}, robot planning \cite{MartinezCantin09AR}, control \cite{Calandra2015a}, task optimization \cite{KroemerJRAS_66360}, reinforcement learning \cite{MartinezCantin07RSS,ActiveRewardLearning}, structural design \cite{forrester2006optimization}, sensor networks \cite{Srinivas10,Garnett2010}, simulation design \cite{Brochu:2010a}, circuit design \cite{taddy2009bayesian}, ecology \cite{wario2015automatic}, biochemistry \cite{czarnecki2015robust}, dynamical modeling of biological systems \cite{ulmasov2016bayesian}, etc. Recent works have found connections between Bayesian optimization and the way biological systems adapt and search in nature, such as human active search \cite{Borji2013} or animal adaptation to injuries \cite{Cully2015}.

-Bayesian optimization uses a Bayesian surrogate model, that is, a distribution over target functions $P(f)$ to incorporate all available information during the optimization procedure.
-This distribution can capture both the prior information available and all the information from each observation.
-Therefore, the surrogate model provides a memory \cite{Moore:1996} that improves the sample efficiency of the method by considering the whole history of trials and evaluations during the optimization procedure.
-Besides, this model is sample efficient by using two principles.
+Bayesian optimization uses a Bayesian surrogate model, that is, a distribution over target functions $P(f)$ to incorporate the information available during the optimization procedure, like any prior information and the information from each observation.
+This model can be updated recursively as outcomes are available from the evaluated trials $y_t = f(\x_t)$